Auto-scaling/resizing of Azure Virtual Machines without PowerShell

 - Now rinse and repeat this process to create a similar Resize UP action.
 Use “AzureVmInstanceResize” command with a different target size and a different time schedule.

-- Since the Schedule setup is quiet flexible, you are able to create any number of Resize UP and DOWN actions under a single resource to accommodate different schedules for weekdays and weekends, specific weeks of the month, etc.
+- Since the Schedule setup is quite flexible, you are able to create any number of Resize UP and DOWN actions under a single resource to accommodate different schedules for weekdays and weekends, specific weeks of the month, etc.

 Step 4 (Optional) – Automate other Virtual Machines quickly